GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programming is the ultimate field for someone who likes to tinker.
+A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.

-~ Ray Ozzie
+~ Albert Einstein
 <pre>

 </pre>